ChristophCaina/ArduinoProjects/README.md

 based on the Amtel AtMega 328P Chip

 ### Ecto-1
-This sketch is used for the Eaglemoss ECTO-1 Part Model Kit
+This sketch is used for the Eaglemoss ECTO-1 Part Model Kit.

 ### Enterprise D
 This sketch is used for the Eaglemoss U.S.S.
 Enterprise NCC 1701 D Part Model Kit

-## WeMos
+## WeMos D1 R2
 based on the ESP 8266 Chip

 ### Ecto-1